pbreheny/web/other.md

 ### University of Iowa thesis template

-[Here](misc/uithesis.tar.gz) is a template for writing a thesis that conforms to University of Iowa formatting guidelines (at least, as of 2015).
-Once you extract the files, you should be able to run `pdflatex` on `thesis.tex` to produce the skeleton of a thesis.
-If any guidelines have changed and the style file needs modified, let me know.
+[Here](https://github.com/IowaBiostat/thesis-template) is a template for writing a thesis that conforms to University of Iowa formatting guidelines (at least, as of 2015).
+See the README for instructions on getting started.